sanghoon/tf-exercise-gan/README.md

 # tf-exercise-gan

-Tensorflow implementation and benchmark of diffrent GANs
+Tensorflow implementation of different GANs and their comparisions

 ## GAN implementations